Terai: Humanitarian works

 Dhurmus Suntali Foundation handed over an integrated community containing 50 houses to Musahar community of Bardibas at a cost of Rs.
 63 million.

 Economy

 Economy in Nepal Terai

 The Terai is the most productive region in Nepal with the majority of the country's industries.
 Agriculture is the basis of the economy.
 Major crops include rice, wheat, maize, potato, peas, lentil, mustard, sugar cane, ginger, turmeric, cardamom, garlic and chili.
 Fruits comprise mango, lychee, guava, papaya, banana and jackfruit.
 The Terai is also known for beekeeping and honey production, with about 120,000 colonies of Apis cerana.

-In the Jhapa district, tea has been cultivated since 1960; the annual production of 2005 was estimated at 10.1 million kg.
+In Jhapa District, tea has been cultivated since 1960; the annual production of 2005 was estimated at 10.1 million kg.

-The Mahendra Highway crosses the Nepal Terai from Kankarbhitta on the eastern border in Jhapa District, Province No. 1 to Mahendranagar near the western border in Kanchanpur District, Mahakali Zone.
-It is the only motor road spanning the country from east to west.

 Economy in Indian Terai

 Tea cultivation was introduced in the Darjeeling Terai in 1862.

-Tourism

-Tourist attractions in the Terai include: